vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

 npm run test
 ```

-Here is a snippet from the package.json file where you can see running ```npm run test``` will call the Istanbul script and run mocha.
+This is a snippet from a package.json file.
+Running ```npm run test``` will call the Istanbul script and run mocha.

 ```
  "scripts": {